Welcome to The Detroit Writing Room

 01.

-Receive help editing business materials and literary works, including: press releases, website copy, grant proposals, social media content, business plans, query letters, fiction, nonfiction, screenwriting and more.
+Receive help editing literary works and business materials, including: fiction, nonfiction, memoir, query letters, book proposals, press releases, website copy, grant proposals, social media content and more.

 02.